open-feature/community/governance-charter.md

 ## Inactivity

-It is important for Governance members to be and stay active to set an example and show commitment to the project.
+It is important for _Governance Committee_ to be and stay active to set an example and show commitment to the project.
 Inactivity is harmful to the project as it may lead to unexpected delays, contributor attrition, and a lost of trust in the project.

 - Inactivity is measured by:
   - Periods of no contributions for longer than 3 months